 Mammal Gallery

-This gallery dedicated to mammals was set up in 1878 to exhibit specimens for educative and conservation reasons.
+This gallery dedicated to mammals was set up in 1878 to exhibit specimens for educational and conservation reasons.
 The gallery was recently renovated with many new additions; it houses 314 exhibits in total.
 Some of these taxidermy animals are over 100 years old.
 They also showcase horns, skeletons and skulls of mammals.

 Coin Gallery